ansible-community/ara/doc/source/advanced.rst

 Serving ARA sqlite databases over http
 ======================================

-Hosting statically generated reports is not very efficient at a large scale.
+Before ARA 1.0, it was possible to generate static HTML reports.
+However, hosting statically generated reports was not very efficient at a large scale.
-The reports are relatively small in size but can contain thousands of files if you are generating a report that contains thousands of tasks.
+The reports are relatively small in size but could contain thousands of files if you were generating a report that contains thousands of tasks.

 However, using a centralized database (such as MySQL) might not be optimal either.
 Perhaps due to the latency or maybe because of the concurrency of the